leojang/Notes/JS.md

 When you want to test whether a value has a real value instead of null or undefined, you can simply compare it to null with the == (or !=) operator.

 But what if you want to test whether something refers to the precise value false?
 The rules for converting strings and numbers to Boolean values state that 0, NaN, and the empty string ("") count as false, while all the other values count as true.
 Because of this, expressions like 0 == false and "" == false are also true.
 For cases like this, where you do not want any automatic type conversions to happen, there are two extra operators: === and !==.
 The first tests whether a value is precisely equal to the other, and the second tests whether it is not precisely equal.
 So "" === false is false as expected.

+The || operator, for example, will return the value to its left when that can be converted to true and will return the value on its right otherwise.
+This conversion works as you’d expect for Boolean values and should do something analogous for values of other types.

+console.log(null || "user")
+// → user

+console.log("Karl" || "user")
+// → Karl

+The && operator works similarly, but the other way around.
+When the value to its left is something that converts to false, it returns that value, and otherwise it returns the value on its right.